Getting a Mortgage When Self Employed

 You may be wondering whether you can use these earnings to get a mortgage.

-Many lenders will not factor in these retained profits when assessing your income.
 An Independent Mortgage Adviser will be the best person to help you, they will specialise in company director mortgages and have access to the lenders that will look to include any retained profits.

 How do I apply for a self-employed mortgage?